lmtoy/lmtoy_2018-S1-MU-8/README.md

 ### Creating the run files

-A master script **mk_runs** contains all the information on which obsnums are good, which beams are good, etc.  You always will need to re-run this script to create the SLpipeline *run* files.
-The script also uses the (optional) **OBSNUM.args** files, where arguments specific to this obsnum can be stored.
-These files should be edited by a user to create a new "final" dataset.
-Any optional post-processing after the pipeline will not be described here (but is of course recommended?).
+A master script **mk_runs.py** contains all the information on which obsnums are good, which beams are good, etc.  You always will need to re-run this script to create the SLpipeline *run* files.
+The script also uses the **comments.txt** file, where arguments specific to this obsnum can be stored, though this is optional.

 This command creates the run files (it uses the **mk_runs** scripts):

       make runs

-in this case just **m51.run1** and **m51.run2**

 ### Running the pipeline